Washington: Children, Adolescents, and Young Adults

 - Assessment of individual social, emotional and academic needs

-- Evaluation of academic and treatment systems, and
+- Evaluation of academic and treatment systems and direct intervention, and

-- Direct intervention and communication with adolescents and their families.
+- Communication with adolescents, young adults, and their families.

 Prior to her 10 years working with Educational Connections, Kristin was integrally involved in a number of research projects concerned with assessing the social, emotional, and academic needs of individuals.
 Most recently she worked collaboratively to assess the impact that mental health and substance abuse problems play in people’s lives.
 As part of this project she conducted extensive interviews with individuals struggling with severe chemical dependency and mental health issues and documented how these challenges impact physical and emotional health, education, employment, legal status, and family relationships.
 In another project at the University of Washington, Kristin assessed the needs and progress of high-risk students by conducting interviews, ascertaining students’ overall emotional needs, and determining their predisposition for suicide.
 In a third study, Kristin examined how students’ mental health and substance abuse issues impact their school involvement and academic success.
 Finally, she facilitated parent and community focus groups with Southeast Asian parents in order to understand parenting styles and thus determine the most appropriate educational services for these families.